DefenderOfHyrule/defenderofhyrule.github.io/docs/extras/alternate_flashing.md

 ### **Updating your Hwfly/SX Series modchip firmware via `hwfly toolbox`:**

+!!! note "Note"

+    This section assumes that you've previously flashed the SX series modchip with `hwfly-nx`.
+If you haven't done so yet, see the bottom of [this page](../modchip/flashing_modchip.md) to physically flash your modchip by opening up the console.
+Only do this if you're comfortable with doing so.

 1. Download `hwfly_toolbox.bin` and `release_072.zip` from the link below:

     - <a href="https://github.com/DefenderOfHyrule/hwfly-firmware/releases/tag/0.7.2">https://github.com/DefenderOfHyrule/hwfly-firmware/releases/tag/0.7.2</a>